 This year continues studies of disease states and pharmacotherapy.
 Drug distribution and control skills within community and institutional practices are a major focus in Professional Practice clerkships.
 Skills for managing drug therapy and providing case management are provided through clerkships in patient care facilities.
+Students are required to complete (4) six-week rotations (1/2 day for four days a week).
+These rotations include inpatient clinical skills, ambulatory clinical skills, basic hospital, and basic community.
 The third year may be based at any of the Texas Tech University Health Sciences Center campuses at Amarillo, Abilene, Dallas, and Lubbock.
 Relocation travel and living expenses are the student's responsibility.

 Devotes 48 weeks to full-time clinical pharmacy experiences in various patient care sites.
-These rotations are as follows: six weeks adult medicine, six weeks pediatrics, six weeks geriatrics, six weeks general primary care, six weeks rural community practice, six weeks hospital / health system practice, and two electives of six weeks duration each, depending on the student's practice interests.
+These rotations are as follows: six weeks adult medicine, six weeks pediatrics, six weeks general primary care, six weeks rural community practice, six weeks hospital / health system practice, and two electives of six weeks duration each, depending on the student's practice interests.
 The fourth year may be based at any of the Texas Tech University Health Sciences Center campuses at Amarillo, Dallas, Abilene, and Lubbock.
 Relocation travel and living expenses are the student's responsibility.